 Digital antenna $18 – Cut the cord and starve the beast!
 I detest cable companies and want them completely out of my life.
-Unfortunately, I have to pay Comcast to have internet in my home, but I’ll be damned if I’ll pay them to pump consumerist propaganda into my hope.
+Unfortunately, I have to pay Comcast to have internet in the condo, but I’ll be damned if I’ll pay them to pump consumerist propaganda into my home.
 For the extremely rare times I want to watch network TV (sports, mainly), I picked up some random digital antenna at Walmart.
 You can buy them everywhere, though, including about a million selections on Amazon.
 I even had a Super Bowl party and used the digital antenna with excellent HD-level picture quality.
 Highly recommended for cord-cutters!

 Food storage containers $10 – Seems like a small thing, and it is.
 But having good storage containers encourages the saving of leftovers and brown-bagging work lunches.
 This is bigly better than spending money at Taco Bell or McDonalds for food-like substances that are essentially poisonous to the human body.

 Travel mugs $10 – Going along with my Keurig, these things save me money by allowing me to bring my hot cuppa Joe on my work commute, rather than stopping at a coffee shop to spend money on their coffee.